-‘Crow Testament’ by Sherman Alexie speaks on the hardships of Native Americans through it’s seven sections.
+‘Crow Testament’ by Sherman Alexie speaks on the hardships of Native Americans through its seven sections.
 Each of these sections is divided into shorter stanzas that range from one to four lines.
 The poem has no regulated rhyme scheme, but it does following a specific pattern of words.
-In each of these sections the reader will find that the Alexie adds to the story of “Crow.”
-You can read the full poem here.
+In each of these sections, the reader will find that Alexie adds to the story of “Crow.”

 Alexie’s speaker states that Crow is able, through the collection of beer bottles, to make 5 cents at a time.
 This pitiful amount is gained through the suffering of the population, many of whom are afflicted with alcoholism, and the suffering of Crow who is only able to take one bottle at a time.

 ‘Crow Testament’ concludes with Crow riding into a powwow on a pale horse.
 He is now representing Death, as portrayed in Revelations.
 No one is shocked to see him, it is as if it has been known from the beginning that “Death” is how their world would end.